AppsFlyer/devopsdaystlv-2018-challange/README.md

 You can use ANYTHING, but you have to be able to explain your code.

+Next prize raffle (between people who solved the problem) is at 12, then 15.

 The solution is the street number of the address of the selected place which is closest to our Herzeliya office

 please send your code and solution to devops@appsflyer.com